Szechuan Roast Gammon With Pear And Port Chutney

 - 150ml red wine

-- 2 large ripe dessert pears, peeled, quartered and sliced into 3
+- 2 large ripe dessert pears, peeled, quartered and roughly chopped

 - 3 tablespoons port